PAPER 2

 [80 marks]

 Answer four questions in all.
-One question only from Section A and any three questions from Section B.
+One question only from Section A and any three questions from section B.

-You are reminded of the importance of clarity of expression and
+You are reminded of the importance of clarity of expression and orderly presentation of relevant materials.

 All questions carry equal marks.